Making reservations in parallel using onevnet causes oned to slow down and then hang

 Network 58 has now been deleted, although vestigial quotas for it remain associated with some of our groups and users.
 WE are unable to use onegroup quota and oneuser quota to remove these.
 The problem still occurs with newly created virtual networks.

-#2 Updated by Richard Stevenson over 4 years ago
+#2 Updated by Richard Stevenson about 5 years ago

 Thanks for getting back to me.